-There are a number of different approaches to creating a bot for Hangouts Chat.
+There are a number of different approaches to creating a bot for Google Chat.
 Which is the most appropriate for your bot depends on what your bot will do, along with some technical constraints that might apply to your situation.

 Start by identifying a suitable interaction pattern for your bot.
 Here's a set of interaction patterns, in increasing order of complexity:

 |Notifications only||Bots in this category are not conversational; they simply inject messages (alarms, state change notifications, etc.) into a space.|

 |Fetching data with simple commands||These bots typically have a one-in, one-out message pattern.
 A message to the bot triggers some kind of lookup and a response to send the resulting data into the space.|